Stocks end mixed as traders parse next rate move by the Fed

-The S&P 500 was up 0.3% as of 3:07 p.m.
-Eastern after wavering between small gains and losses following the 2 p.m. release of the minutes.
-The Dow Jones Industrial Average was down 50 points, or 0.1%, to 34,937, and the Nasdaq composite edged up 0.1% after having been down 1.5% in the early going.
+Trading was choppy following the midafternoon release of the Fed minutes.
+The S&P 500 wound up 0.1% higher after having been down 0.9% in the early going.
+The Dow Jones Industrial Average slipped 0.2% and the Nasdaq composite fell 0.1%.

 Treasury yields bounced around a bit as traders tried to parse the latest update from the Fed.
-The 10-year Treasury yield wound up back at 2.04%, where it was late Tueseday.
+The 10-year Treasury yield ended up at 2.03%, just below where it was late Tuesday.

-Wall Street has been focused on the Federal Reserve, looking for clues about how far and how quickly the central bank will begin raising interest rates.
+Wall Street has been looking for clues about how much and how quickly the central bank will begin raising interest rates.
 Traders see a 44% chance for a first hike in March of half a percentage point, double the traditional move.

 In their discussion of the outlook for monetary policy, most Fed policymakers suggested that a faster pace of increases in the central bank's benchmark short-term interest rate than what the Fed followed after its last rate hikes in 2015 "would likely be warranted, should the economy evolve generally in line with the Committee's expectation."